Year-round 8:00am to before Sunset Call the park to verify

-San Bruno Mountain SP
+San Bruno Mountain State Park

 The area is at the northern reaches of the Santa Cruz range.
 The park provides Bay Area visitors with day-use facilities, hiking trails, and beautiful views of the city and the bay.
 The park is home to a wide variety of birds and animals as well as several endangered plant and butterfly species.